emsesp/EMS-ESP32/README.md

 ## Supported EMS devices

 More than **50** EMS devices are currently supported.
-See [the complete list here](https://github.com/proddy/EMS-ESP/wiki/Supported-EMS-Devices) from the Wiki.
+See the [complete list](https://github.com/proddy/EMS-ESP/wiki/Supported-EMS-Devices) from the [Wiki](https://github.com/proddy/EMS-ESP/wiki).

+## Uploading the firmware

+Latest stable firmware build can be found [here](https://github.com/proddy/EMS-ESP/releases/latest).

+Follow [these instructions](https://github.com/proddy/EMS-ESP/wiki/Building-and-Uploading-the-Firmware) on how to upload to the ESP8266.

 ## Compatible with bbqkees' EMS Gateway